 To enter gather your poems into a single document (either Word .doc, .docx or RTF).

 - Do not include your name in the document.

 - Please use a basic font such as Times New Roman, Helvetica or Arial.

-- Regardless of when you postmark, your entry fees must be received by Wednesday, October 12.
-So if you’re mailing your entry fee, please account for the amount of time it will take for your it to travel between your home and Los Angeles.
+- Regardless of when you postmark, your entry fees must be received by Wednesday, October 11.
+So if you are mailing your entry fee (after filling in the contest entry form), please account for the amount of time it will take for your it to travel between your home and Los Angeles.

-- This is a not for profit contest.
-All of the collected entry fees will be divided between the top three scoring poems See prize list below.
+- This is a not-for-profit contest.
+All of the collected entry fees will be divided between the top three scoring poems.

 - Once your entry fee is received, your poems will be sent with your name removed to the three judges who will score them 0 – 5 (5 being best).

 - If you have any questions or need any of the contest details clarified, please e-mail Rick@PoetrySuperHighway.com

 First Prize: 50% of the entry fees collected plus winning poem featured on the PSH website.

 Second Prize: 30% of the entry fees collected plus winning poem featured on the PSH website.